Soap Recipes

 Melt and pour soap recipes

 This method allows you to make soap from scratch using a process called saponification.
-Saponification involves dissolving lye (sodium hydroxide) in liquid (most often water, tea, frozen goat milk).
-The lye solution is then added to melted oils (coconut oil, palm, lard, etc).
+Saponification is a chemical reaction that occurs when a lye solution is added to melted oils (coconut oil, palm, lard, etc).
+We mix the solution to encourage and speed up the reaction.
+The lye solution is created by dissolving lye (sodium hydroxide) in liquid (most often water, tea, frozen goat milk).

 Working with lye requires care because of the strong fumes and risk of skin burns, but overall is an easy process that allows you to control exactly what goes into your soap.
-You can add coloring, fragrance, herbs, exotic oils and/or butter.
-The soap is poured into silicon or wooden molds for larger batches which are later cut.
-Cold process soap requires time to cure.
+You can add colouring, fragrance, herbs, exotic oils and/or butter.
+The soap is poured into silicon or wooden molds for larger batches.
+Cold process soap requires time to cure before being cut into bars.

 Time Required: Soap is made in a two step process, making the soap then un-molding and cutting for curing.
 Each can take a few hours, better to have a half a day or whole evening.